The Birding History of Selsey Bill

 1990-99: Pontins and the Golden Years

 As the new decade began the Bill had become firmly established on the birding scene, with more visiting birding visitors than ever joining the locals, a thriving spring contest to establish the yearly Pom-King and a glorious early May that even saw a team barbeque on 'the Wall' in front of Bill House.
 Those regular sea-watching attendees now included an increasing number of Hampshire birders and the good-humoured banter with the Sussex lads was something to behold.
-Amongst the more notable of the former group were John Faithfull, the late Ron 'Chunky' King and the late John Brame who always gave as good as they got.
+Amongst the more notable of the former group were John Faithfull, Ron 'Chunky' King* and John Brame* who always gave as good as they got.
 To be honest there weren't too many female visitors during this period, but chief amongst them were Leslie Coley and Beryl James - both regular birders - with the latter being joined in due course by daughter-in-law Bridget.
-I also recall Pam Laugharne used to nearly always accompany husband Owen for serious birding, as did Margaret Collins with husband Barry; otherwise it was mainly wives on an occasional semi-social visit (my own included).
+I also recall Owen Laugharne was nearly always accompanied by his wife Pam for serious birding, as did Margaret Collins with husband Barry; otherwise it was mainly wives on an occasional semi-social visit (my own included).
 Looking back, it was certainly a male-dominated situation then.

 (above) On the Wall in May 1991 as the popularity of the Bill increases (photo: OM)